Medical Coverage Under The Affordable Care Act (ACA)

 • How initial eligibility is determined (employees outside Hawaii)

-If a newly hired employee or Cast Member has a full year of service without a break of greater than 91 days and works at least 1,560 hours during the 12-month period ending on their anniversary date, (“initial measurement period”), he or she will be sent an enrollment packet by the Disney Benefits Center.
-The employee will then have a 30-day period in which to enroll or decline coverage.
-They will be assigned coverage if they make no election.
+If a newly hired employee or Cast Member has a full year of service without a break of greater than 91 days and works at least 1,560 service hours during the 12-month period ending on their anniversary date, (“initial measurement period”), he or she will be sent an enrollment packet by the Disney Benefits Center.

 • If the 1,560 hours requirement is not met during the first year

 After the first year, there will be an ongoing 12-month measurement period from October 6 of the prior year to October 5 of the current year.
-If they meet the hours requirement during one of these “ongoing measurement periods,” their coverage would be effective the following January.
+If they meet the service hours requirement during one of these “ongoing measurement periods,” their eligibility for coverage would be effective the following January.

 Stability Period